Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This custom WordPress website was built for Auto Rehab Global, a trusted name in automotive repair and restoration.
-The project focused on creating a sleek, high-performance platform that showcases their repair expertise, restoration services, and custom automotive craftsmanship.
+This custom WordPress website was crafted for Auto Rehab Global, a reputable leader in automotive repair and restoration.
+The goal was to build a sleek, high-performance platform that highlights their repair expertise, restoration capabilities, and custom automotive craftsmanship.
 ---

 ## 🧩 Project Overview

-The website was developed in WordPress, featuring:
+The website was built on WordPress and includes:

-Fully responsive design for desktop, tablet, and mobile devices
+A fully responsive layout optimized for desktop, tablet, and mobile

-Enhanced speed and overall performance
+Improved speed and overall performance

 SEO-optimized structure to improve online visibility